Normanhurst Boys High School: History

-In 1957, five schools made up the Hornsby school site, located on the Pacific Highway: a boys' primary school and a boys' junior technical school on the eastern side, and an infants school, a girls’ primary school, and a girls’ domestic science school on the western side.
+In 1957, five schools made up the Hornsby school site, located on Pennant Hills Road: a boys primary school and a boys junior technical school on the eastern side, and an infants school, a girls' primary school, and a girls domestic science school on the western side.
 On 30 November 1957, the three western schools were destroyed by bushfires.
-Over the 1957-58 Christmas holidays, the three schools were relocated into the facilities of the boys' technical school, and the three year groups of boys were moved to a newly built but unopened school at Normanhurst.
+Over the 1957-58 Christmas holidays, the three schools were relocated into the facilities of the boys technical school, and the three year groups of boys were moved to a newly built but unopened school at Normanhurst.

-From its opening in 1958 until 1993, Normanhurst Boys' High School operated as a comprehensive school.
+From its opening in 1958 until 1993, Normanhurst Boys High School operated as a comprehensive school.
 In 1993, the Government of New South Wales marked Normanhurst as one of several high schools allowed to select students by academic achievement.
 The first intake of "selective" students was made up of those starting Year Seven in 1994, with a new intake of Year Sevens each year, until the school became fully selective in 1999.
-Presently, Normanhurst is one of seventeen fully selective schools in New South Wales.
+Presently, Normanhurst is one of seventeen fully selective schools in New South Wales and considers itself to be the sister school of fellow selective school Hornsby Girls High School due to their proximity and past ties with each other.

 Academics

 Like other academically selective schools, Normanhurst is known for its high academic achievement in the Higher School Certificate.
 The following table shows the school's rankings relative to other schools in the state.
 The rankings are based on the percentage of exams sat that resulted in a placing on the Distinguished Achievers List (highest band result) as shown by the Board of Studies, Teaching and Educational Standards (BOSTES NSW).

-In 2010, the school was ranked 14th in the state.